sfu-arch/HJ_solver/README.md

 ## HJ_solver's dependencies

-HJ_solver depends on _Berkeley Hardware Floating-Point Units_ for floating nodes.
+Our current accelerator is using fixed point for computation.
+However, some inherited packages from the Dandelion project depends on _Berkeley Hardware Floating-Point Units_ for floating nodes.
 Therefore, before building HJ_solver you need to clone hardfloat project, build it and then publish it locally on your system.
 Hardfloat repository has all the necessary information about how to build the project, here we only briefly mention how to build it and then publish it.

 ```
 git clone https://github.com/ucb-bar/berkeley-hardfloat.git